 - changes in vision

-- signs and symptoms of muscle injury like dark urine; trouble passing urine or change in the amount of urine; unusually weak or tired; muscle pain or side or back pain
+- muscle injury (dark urine; trouble passing urine or change in the amount of urine; unusually weak or tired; muscle pain; back pain)

 Side effects that usually do not require medical attention (report these to your doctor or health care professional if they continue or are bothersome):